,

 Batch solar water heaterBatch solar water heater; Photo by EERE [Public domain], via Wikimedia Commons

-Integral Collector Storage systems (ICS) are passive as they don't require pumps for the operation.
-They are also called batch water heaters, and they are the only solar heating systems that do not need a storage tank.
-They consist of the ICS collector and piping only.
+They are also known as batch water heaters, and they are the only solar heating systems that do not require a separate storage tank.
+ICS systems consist of the collector and piping only.

-Whenever you open the hot tap, the pressure from the home plumbing moves the hot water from the top of the solar collector/tank as the cold water is pushed to the bottom.
+When the hot tap is open, pressure from the home plumbing moves the hot water from the top of the solar collector/tank as the cold water is pushed to the bottom.
+If the solar fluid from the ICS collector is hotter than the temperature setting on the backup unit, then the heater will not activate.

-This is also an open-loop system as the cold domestic water is heated directly.
-Due to its weight, special care should be taken if installing the batch water heater on the roof, which is the best spot.
+This passive batch system uses a south-oriented insulated glazed box with a tank inside, filled with water, and it is an open-loop system, with the cold domestic water heated directly.
+However, due to its weight, special care should be taken when installing the batch water heater on the roof.

 Advantages